mrphilroth/mrphilroth.github.com/_posts/2013-04-02-significance-of-the-heats-streak.md

 12-13 Heat) quite well.
 As you can see, in a log-scale plot the sum of two lines won't stack as intuitively as in a normal plot.
 The parameters for the second fit describe a model where teams have a 72.8% chance to win individual games.
-Teams that have alaready won a couple games in a row are probably better than the average team.
+Teams that have already won a couple games in a row are probably better than the average team.
 So one would expect their chances of winning subsequent games to be higher than 50%.
 This second model captures that.